How does online therapy work?

 Zoom works across multiple devices.
 You may have one or few devices (e.g. a laptop with webcam, or phone or tablet) that gets a good view of your lounge room, dining room study - wherever the action takes place!
-I have had busy little ones on the floor with their parent while a device has been set up on the shelf or couch nearby.
+For example, a child can be playing on the floor with their parent while a device has been set up on the shelf or couch nearby.

 Evidence for online therapy: